-One final push and you arrive at Uhuru Peak – something I thought would be impossible.
-People will be exhausted and very emotional, and you take it all in before you realise that you have to walk all the way back down.
-But here are five things that I wished I knew before I left.
+One final push and you arrive at Uhuru Peak – something I thought impossible.
+People are exhausted and very emotional, and you take it all in before you realise that you have to walk all the way back down.
+But here are five things that I wished I knew before I left:

 2. Altitude sickness

-Not everyone will suffer from this, but a lot of people do, and it especially occurs when you climb to a high altitude too quickly.
-Most people get headaches, feel sick and dizzy, and the higher you go, these symptoms are most likely to get worse.
-On summit night I suffered headaches, exhaustion and confusion while others suffered from sickness.
+Not everyone will suffer from this, but many people do, especially after climbing to a high altitude too quickly.
+Most people get headaches, feel sick and dizzy – and the higher you go the worse the symptoms.
+On summit night, I suffered headaches, exhaustion and confusion while others suffered from sickness.

 3. Bring plenty of water neutralising tablets

-If you have treated your water with chlorine tablets then you will be left with a horrible taste of swimming pool water because of the chlorine.
+If you have treated your water with chlorine tablets, you will have a horrible taste of swimming pool water because of the chlorine.
 I found it very hard to want to drink water tasting like that, but neutralising tablets will take the swimming pool taste away completely.
 Not packing these is one of my biggest regrets!

 4. Learn basic Swahili

-For many of the porters and guides, English is not the first language so communication can sometimes be difficult.
-But do not worry as learning and speaking Swahili with your porters and guides can actually be quite fun.
+English is not the first language for many porters and guides, so communication can sometimes be difficult.
+But do not worry; learning and speaking Swahili with your porters and guides can be fun.

 Leaving base camp at around midnight, after trying to sleep for a maximum of three hours, you start your summit climb.
-Two hours go by and you are still walking.
-Five hours go by and you are still walking.
-Everything will start to freeze including your water.
+Two hours go by, and you are still walking.
+Five hours go by, and you are still walking.
+Everything will start to freeze – including your water.
 You stop for 10 seconds and struggle to get your breath back.
 I felt so exhausted and confused that I wanted to throw down my trekking poles and go home.
-That night I kept asking myself why on earth I was putting myself so much physical and psychological pain.
+That night, I kept asking myself why I was putting myself through so much physical and psychological pain on earth.